Why are these classic, good manners disappearing in modern kids? The answer may be pretty simple!

 Another mom adds, “I want my kids to politely sit with me in restaurants and at other gatherings.
 I am not about to take them to these places without training them how to do this at home,” chimes in another mom of three.

-It is never too early to start teaching manners.
+It is never too early to start teaching our kids good manners.

 Here’s a solemn truth: you’re already teaching your kids manners by the way you’re living.